nicozumarraga/light-mcp-agents/README.md

 ## Acknowledgements

-Some of the MCP Server resource management practices in this project were inspired by the great work at [mcp-agents](https://github.com/lastmile-ai/mcp-agent).
+The MCP Server resource management practices in this project were inspired by [mcp-agents](https://github.com/lastmile-ai/mcp-agent).